 It is important to periodically inspect the tread on each tire for wear.
-Driving with inadequate tread increases the risk of losing control of the vehicle due to hydroplaning on a wet road surface.
+Driving with inadequate tread increases the risk of losing control of the vehicle due to hydroplaning on a west read expresses the risk of a flet tire due to read wet road surface.
 It also increases the risk of a flat tire due to road debris.
 Extreme tire wear can result in sudden tire failure and loss of control of the vehicle.